hlibsuprun/Portfolio/steam-accounts-filter/README.md

 ### Tasks set:
 - filtering accounts by requirements: recent activity, level 0, no ban, at least 1 item in inventory
-- improved performance in relation to manual filtering
+- improved performance in relation to manually filtering
 - compliance with the order of counting id

 ### How to use?